BenedictaUche/BenedictaUche/README.md

 # Hi there, I'm Benedicta 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with experience in building dynamic web applications using HTML, CSS, JavaScript, React, and Next.js.
-I also love working with databases, particularly MySQL.
+I'm a passionate developer with experience in building dynamic web applications using HTML, CSS, JavaScript, React, Firebase and Next.js.
 Through my repositories, you'll find a collection of projects, contributions, and learning experiences.
 Feel free to explore, collaborate, and learn together.

 ## 🚀 About Me